logankuzyk/shareddit-bot/README.md

 # shareddit-bot
-The bot that makes it easier to use [shareddit.com](https://shareddit.com)
+The bot that makes it easier to use [shareddit.com](https://shareddit.com).
+Check out my video about shareddit [here](https://youtu.be/HJPvwZb9KKI)!

 ## About
 shareddit bot is a very simple reddit reply bot.
 Written in Node, it uses snoowrap for dealing with the reddit API.
 Currently, it is running on a serverless Google Cloud Function (like AWS Lambda).